SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 The remaining sections walk through the end-to-end setup:

-- **[Data Repositories](#2-data-repositories)** — pick a supported data repository (e.g., Object Store, Microsoft SharePoint, or SAP Build Work Zone) and upload your documents to it.
+- **[2.
+Data Repositories](#2-data-repositories)** — pick a supported data repository (e.g., Object Store, Microsoft SharePoint, or SAP Build Work Zone) and upload your documents to it.
-- **[AI Core Document Grounding](#3-ai-core-document-grounding)** — provision SAP AI Core with the `extended` plan, then create a pipeline that ingests, chunks, embeds, and indexes the documents.
+- **[3.
+AI Core Document Grounding](#3-ai-core-document-grounding)** — provision SAP AI Core with the `extended` plan, then create a pipeline that ingests, chunks, embeds, and indexes the documents.
-- **[Connection to SAP Joule for Consultants](#4-connection-to-sap-joule-for-consultants)** — configure a Destination Service instance, then enable Custom Knowledge Grounding in the SAP Joule for Consultants Console and connect it to the pipeline.
+- **[4.
+Connection to SAP Joule for Consultants](#4-connection-to-sap-joule-for-consultants)** — configure a Destination Service instance, then enable Custom Knowledge Grounding in the SAP Joule for Consultants Console and connect it to the pipeline.
-- **[Testing](#5-testing)** — verify the setup by asking SAP Joule for Consultants a question whose answer is only available in your uploaded documents.
+- **[5.
+Testing](#5-testing)** — verify the setup by asking SAP Joule for Consultants a question whose answer is only available in your uploaded documents.

 > **Note:** Depending on what is already in place — an existing AI Core Document Grounding pipeline, ready-to-use data repository credentials, or neither — you may be able to skip directly to a later section.
-The next section, [Recommendations](#12-recommendations), opens with a decision tree for choosing the right entry point and then covers data repository choice and subaccount layout.
+The next section, [1.2 Recommendations](#12-recommendations), opens with a decision tree for choosing the right entry point and then covers data repository choice and subaccount layout.

 ### 1.2 Recommendations